Digital Experience Design

 The minor DXD is closely associated with the lectorate Interaction Design.
 The students benefit from the extensive professional and research experience of the lector and researchers, and the availability of specialist teachers.
 In addition, partner companies of the lectorate collaborate with teachers and students of the minor in order to provide meaningful educational cases and context.
 This way, the students learn a lot about doing applied research and build new ties with the professional community.

-The programme DXD starts annually in September.
-In 20 weeks we will research, consume and create digital media with the goal to add a meaningful contribution to the digital society.
+During the programme we will research, consume and create digital media with the goal to add a meaningful contribution to the digital society.
 To do so, we explore different aspects of a design challenge and offer weekly lessons and workshops on relevant topics.
 As part of the Intercultural Communications subject, we are taking a mandatory trip abroad.
 Also, students can propose lessons about other topics and, practicalities permitting, these lessons will be implemented during the semester.

 During the semester you will build a digital portfolio in which you document your personal process and contribution towards the group work as well as the assignments of the subjects.
 For each subject the teacher is available for suggestions on which works to include in the portfolio.
 The portfolio can take the shape of a blog, website, app, ebook or similar and can contain videos, photos, sketches, stories, prototypes, etc. The portfolio also contains a short reflection for each iteration, on your work and learnings.
 You will conclude the minor with an assessment to acquire the 30 ECTS.

-- design and create meaningful interactive products and/or services in response to the given societal challenge (alle vakken)
+- Design and create meaningful interactive products and/or services in response to the given societal challenge

 How will your course programme be recognised by your home university?